Household Safety: Preventing Drowning

 - Remove any ladders from an above-ground pool when not in use.

-- If you leave your child with a babysitter, make sure he or she is comfortable supervising your child in the pool and understands your pool rules.
+- Any babysitters should be comfortable supervising your child in the pool and understand your pool rules.

 - Learn CPR and the Heimlich maneuver.